airsonic/airsonic.github.io/wiki/20_migrate.md

 sudo systemctl start libresonic.service
 ```

-Your old settings will still be there. **If you wish**, you can delete subsonic data :
+Your old settings will still be there. **If you wish**, you can delete subsonic data:

 ```
 sudo rm -r /var/subsonic
 ```

-Done !
+Done!